michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-02-12-newsletter.md

 ## News

-- **Tool released for generating and verifying bitcoin ownership proofs:** Blockstream has [released][reserve audit tool] a tool that helps bitcoin custodians, such as exchanges, prove that they control a certain number of bitcoins without creating an onchain transaction.
-  The tool works by creating an almost-valid transaction that contains all of the same information a valid transaction would contain---proving that the transaction creator had access to all of the information necessary to create a spend (e.g. the private keys).
-  The tool is written in the Rust programming language and uses the increasingly popular BIP174 Partially Signed Bitcoin Transaction (PSBT) format for interoperability with Bitcoin Core and other Bitcoin tools.
-Future plans for the tool include privacy enhancements.

 - **RBF usability study published:** with only about 6% of the transactions confirmed in 2018 signaling support for [BIP125][] opt-in Replace-by-Fee (RBF), Optech contributor Mike Schmidt undertook [an